-Episodes are defined by starting with the event with greatest severity index (SI), placing a window of length Δt days around it positioned to capture other events that create the largest total SI (see Fig. 2), and removing these events.
+Episodes are defined for a prescribed window length of Δt days, although the episode creation process can be repeated later for other window lengths.
+For each Δt , episodes are defined by starting with the event with the greatest severity index (SI), placing a window of length Δt days around it dynamically positioned so as to capture other events that create the largest total SI (see Fig. 2), and then removing these events from the initial list.
 Then, this is repeated until all events are accounted for.
-Once created, episodes' severity must be quantified.
+Once created, an episodes' severity at this Δt must be quantified.

-243 That flood-wind co-occurrence might be raised by a preponderance of an NAO+ state across a 180-day season 244 (Bloomfield et al., 2024; Hillier et al., 2020) raises the technical question of how to quantify severity for long 245 episodes.
+That flood-wind co-occurrence might be enhanced by a greater frequency of an NAO+ state across a 180-day season (Bloomfield et al., 2024; Hillier et al., 2020) raises the technical question of how to quantify severity for long episodes.
 This depends on stakeholder and purpose.
-It is possible to simply sum daily SSI or FSI (Bloomfield et al., 2023), implicitly assuming that each day is independent and additive in its impact (i.e. duration/persistence 246 247 is significant).
+It is possible to simply sum daily SSI or FSI (Bloomfield et al., 2023), implicitly assuming that each day is independent and additive in its impact (i.e. duration/persistence is significant).
 Is being flooded at 2.0m depth for 5 days five times more damaging than for 1 day?
-For an 248 electricity network operator fined by customer minutes lost, it might be (Wilkinson et al., 2022).
-As the strongest gusts or highest river levels during an event approximate insured damage well (Mitchell-Wallace et 249 250 al., 2017), an alternative is to use an event-based approach (e.g., Griffin et al., 2022b; Roberts et al., 2014), 251 then sum events' losses.
-This implicitly assumes a reset between events, ignoring duration (Appendix A.3) and 252 is the (re)insurance approach followed in Fig. 4.
+For an electricity network operator fined by customer minutes lost, it might be (Wilkinson et al., 2022).
+As the strongest gusts or highest river levels during an event approximate insured damage well (Mitchell-Wallace et al., 2017), an alternative is to use an event-based approach (e.g., Griffin et al., 2022b;

+Roberts et al., 2014), then sum events' losses.
+This implicitly assumes a reset between events, ignoring duration (Appendix A.3) and is the (re)insurance approach followed in Fig. 4.

-In this paper, however, the main purpose is to study co-occurrence of large events that drive risk.
-So, episodes (ε) are classified by the severity of their constituent events (Table 1), with thresholds chosen to select potentially impactful events (Section 2.1, Appendix A.3) and mutually exclusive subsets containing roughly equal numbers of episodes (i.e. RPs) (Fig. 3).
+Here, our main aim is to quantify the co-occurrence of large events that drive risk.
+So, episodes (ε) are classified by the severity of their constituent events (Table 1), with thresholds chosen to select potentially impactful events (Section 2.1, Appendix A.3) and mutually exclusive subsets containing roughly equal numbers of episodes (i.e. RPs).
 This classification is not a summation.
 Illustratively, ε_W^{95} contains at least one wind event E_W with an SSI in the top 5% of wind events but no high flow event.
+Fig. 3 shows the thresholds for $\Delta t = 3$ days.
+For $\Delta t = 21$ days, since longer windows can more readily unite rarer and more extreme events, joint hazard (ε_I) uses the 95th percentile and individual hazards ($\varepsilon_F, \varepsilon_W$) the 99th.

-Fig. 3: a) Illustration of subsets and nomenclature used, with numerical detail for $\Delta t = 3$ in the present day from Fig. 4a. ε_J^{75} is the subset of all episodes with both hazards jointly having at least one event exceeding the 75th percentile.
-Also see Table 1. b) Nomenclature used to define U (Section 2.3).
+Fig. 3: a) Illustration of subsets and nomenclature used, with numerical detail for $\Delta t = 3$ during 1981-1999 from Fig. 4a. ε_I^{75} is the subset of all episodes with both hazards jointly having at least one event exceeding the 75th percentile.
+Also see Table 1. b) Nomenclature used to define U in Section 2.3: f is the percentile threshold defining episodes as large or potentially impactful, as a fraction; n is the total count of episodes, divided into subsets n_a to n_d depending upon whether or not they exceed the threshold for river flow on the x-axis and/or extreme wind on the y-axis.